 The Hoodoo 500 is a super tough race through very remote areas.
 You absolutely must be willing to put a rack and bag on your bike, as well as carry a camelbak.
 You absolutely must be willing to carry everything you could possibly need to make it through a long, dark and cold night (and perhaps the better part of the second or third night) in areas where there are no services.
 Between the hours of 10pm and 8am, finding an open store to buy food will be very challenging.
 You may be able to find water at the many campgrounds along the course, or from a local garden house in someone’s yard.
 You absolutely must be willing to study the route and do as much research as required to plan your refueling stops, rest stops if needed, and water sources.
 Before signing up, do your homework!

-There is NO SAG or other on-course support from the race, other than one drop bag to the Panguitch Time Station.
-Voyager racers may opt at their own expense and effort, to mail or otherwise deliver supplies to the Escalante Time Station, and will have access to a hotel room there which is available to everyone.
-Voyager racers may also opt to arrange (and may share) a hotel room in Loa or Bicknell and have supplies delivered there as well.
+There is NO SAG or other on-course support from the race, other than one drop bag to the Panguitch Time Station, which you may bring to racer check-in Friday.
+Voyager racers may opt at their own expense and effort, to mail or otherwise have delivered to St. George (no later than Thursday before the race), a drop bag for the Escalante Time Station.
+Voyagers will have access to a shared hotel room in Escalante and in Panguitch, which is available to everyone.
+Voyager racers may also opt to arrange (and may/should share) a hotel room in Bicknell and have supplies mailed there as well.

 For a newbie Hoodoo racer attempting the Voyager or Voyager 72 division, at the very minimum your cycling experience should include multiple day bike-packing adventures, and/or completion of a 400k brevet, 24 hour event or a supported 500-mile race within the past two years.